 By showcasing the restoration of this peatland site we hope to renew pride in the wildlife interests available on the doorstep of the local community.
 This project is part of IFLI's Inner Forth Wetland Network, our way to ensure that the wetland habitats of the Inner Forth are sustainably thriving.

-This project is also supported by:
+This project was also supported by: